mvuk/mvuk.github.io/pages/classes/classes_website.md

 ### full_address

+__Description__

+Returns the full web address in a formatted manner, taking into account properties such as `https` and `www`.
+For example, `https://www.example.com` would be returned if those values were true, and `http://example.com` would be returned if both were false.

 __Parameters__

 None

-__Return value__
+__Return Type__

 String

-__Description__

-Returns the full web address in a formatted manner, taking into account properties such as `https` and `www`.
-For example, `https://www.example.com` would be returned if those values were true, and `http://example.com` would be returned if both were false.

 ## Class Methods